Piyushkumar2004/ProjectQ.1/README.md

 This will process the sentiment data, construct the trading strategy, and plot the cumulative returns compared to the NASDAQ index.

+## Strategy Performance
+This strategy has successfully generated an additional 30% alpha compared to the NASDAQ index over the analyzed period.
+This demonstrates the potential effectiveness of using Twitter engagement metrics as a factor in stock selection and portfolio construction.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.